astropy/astropy-APEs/APE17.rst

     pytest packagename --build-inplace

-However, we still recommend that tox be used as the **primary** way to run tests for all packages (including pure-Python packages), since it is a much more thorough test of the package, including declared dependencies, data files, entry points, etc.
+While this APE does not require it, we still recommend that tox be used as the **primary** way to run tests for all packages (including pure-Python packages), since it is a much more thorough test of the package, including declared dependencies, data files, entry points, etc.

 We note that these changes have no impact on the availability of the ``package.test()`` function which is unrelated to astropy-helpers and relies